-In 2004, Vallecitos Water District began converting water meters to an Automated Meter Reading (AMR) system for meter reading ease.
+Note: In 2004, Vallecitos Water District began converting water meters to an Automated Meter Reading (AMR) system for meter reading ease.
 Almost all meters in the District are now read electronically.
 The meter readers drive through each area of the District and a radio signal is sent to their laptop computers with the electronic reading.
 Each meter is read once a month.

-Why Read your Meter?
+Why read your meter?

-Learning how to read your water meter can lead to increased conservation at your home or business.
 For best results, read your meter at the same time each day.
 Meters measure water use in cubic feet.
 Your water bill converts cubic feet into units.
 Using this conversion you can find how many gallons of water are used:

 |100 Cubic Feet = 748 Gallons = 1 Unit of Water|